MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Set run schedule on Common Data Service

 Go to the **Run** view in the **Model settings** panel to set the run schedule.
-To configure your model to run on your database and generate predictions, select this option:

-**Generate predictions when new data is added**
+To configure your model to run on your database and generate predictions, select **Generate predictions when new data is added**.

-Your model runs once on all existing data in your text entity, and then again whenever a new record is added to that entity.
+Your model runs whenever a new record is added to that entity.

 ## Use in Power Apps